Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

 \subsection{The standard landscape of generalized probabilistic theories}

 It has become a standard in the literature to employ the formalism of generalized probabilistic theories (GPTs) for operational characterizations or derivations of quantum theory \cite{Hardy:2001jk,barrett2007information,masanes2011derivation,Mueller:2012ai,Dakic:2009bh,hardy2011foliable,hardy2013formalism,chiribella2010probabilistic,Masanes:2012uq,chiribella2011informational,Masanes:2011kx,de2012deriving,Mueller:2012pc,pfister2013information,Hardy:2013fk,Barnum:2014fk,Barnum:2010uq}.
 The setup of GPTs is exclusively operational and one considers three kinds of operation devices (see figure \ref{fig_gpt}): (1) a preparation device which can spit out systems in some set of states defined by a vector of probabilities for the outcome of fiducial measurements.
 The state spaces of the systems are necessarily required to be convex to permit convex mixtures of states.
-(2) A transformation device can perform physical operations on the prepared systems (e.g., a rotation) which may change the state of the system (by some group action on the state vector), but must allow it to continue its journey to (3), a measurement device, which detects certain experimental outcomes.
-The measurement devices are mathematically described by so-called `effects' which -- and this is a key assumption of GPTs -- are dual to, i.e.\ linear functionals on, the states.
+(2) A transformation device can perform physical operations on the prepared systems (e.g., a rotation) which may change the state of the system (e.g., by some group action on the state vector), but must allow it to continue its journey to (3), a measurement device, which detects certain experimental outcomes.
+The measurement devices are mathematically described by so-called `effects' which are assumed to be dual to, i.e.\ linear functionals on, the states.
+(For the interested reader we note, however, that Holevo has shown how the mathematical incarnation of measurements as linear functionals on states follows from other simple operational assumptions \cite{holevo}.)